kvarak/dnd/docs/_Classes/warlock.md

  **Ephemeral**.
 The shield disappears if you use this feature again, if you dismiss the shield (no action required), or if you die.

-In addition, you gain prociency with medium armor, shields and martial weapons.
+In addition, you gain the *Medium armor* combat skill and 2 additional skill points to spend on weapon groups.

 ### Assimilate
 You can absorb the arcane properties of a magic shield into your pact shield by performing a special, eldritch ritual.

 The ritual takes 1 hour, during which all magic properties will be transferred into your pact shield.
 The original shield looses all magic and becomes mundane.
 You can't affect an artifact or a sentient item in this way.
 Whenever you perform this ritual, only the properties of the last shield remain.

 ### Extra Attack
-Starting at 5th-level, while wearing the shield, you can attack twice whenever you take the Attack action.
+While wearing the shield, you can attack twice whenever you take the Attack action.

 ### Eldritch Rebuke
 When a creature hits you with a melee attack, you may use your ***reaction*** to expend a warlock spell slot to blast the attacker in retribution.
 You deal 1d8 force damage + an additional 1d8 force damage per spell slot level.
-The target is then pushed 5 ft. away for every level of the spell slot expended.
+The target is then pushed 5 ft away for every level of the spell slot expended.

 ### Ethereal Shell
-As an action, you may form a hemispherical dome with a radius of up to 10 feet.
+As an action, you may form a hemispherical dome with a radius of up to 10 ft.
 This dome is utterly impenetrable, confers total cover and blocks line of sight - you cannot hear or see anything outside the dome while inside it, and vice versa.
 This dome lasts until the beginning of your next turn.
 You can't use this ability again until you finish a short rest.

 ### Pact Invocations
 The following invocations are unique to warlocks with the Pact of the Bastion.